 Ingredients

-6 sliced scotch bonnet peppers (jalapenos may be used if scotch bonnet peppers are unavailable)
+You will need the following ingredients to prepare enough jerk chicken for 4 people:-6 sliced scotch bonnet peppers (jalapenos may be used if scotch bonnet peppers are unavailable)

 2 Tbsp. thyme